-Granted, this article appears a bit melodramatic.
-You young folks may have missed out on the classic mid-’70s 12 part series “Rich Man, Poor Man” that chronicled the radically different paths the two Jordache brothers took in life.
-This highly acclaimed “miniseries” covered the tumultuous relationship between the brothers and their competition for the affections of their parents and the beautiful Julie Prescott (played by Susan Blakely).
+Granted, this article appears a bit dramatic.
+You young folks may have missed the classic mid-’70s 12-part series “Rich Man, Poor Man” that chronicled the radically different paths the two Jordache brothers took in life.
+This highly acclaimed “miniseries” covered the tumultuous relationship between the brothers and their competition for the affection of their parents and the beautiful Julie Prescott (played by Susan Blakely).

-Rudy (played by Peter Strauss), the favored son, is industrious and ambitious – he methodically achieves great business success and ultimately gets the girl.
+Rudy (played by Peter Strauss), the favored son, is dynamic and ambitious – he methodically achieves great business success and ultimately gets the girl.
 Tom (played by Nick Nolte), the renegade, refuses to play by the rules and tragically battles his inner demons with his fists.
-Described by tv.com as “an epic television event of historic proportions,” it is said to have inspired a fifteen-year span of dramatic (albeit cheesy) TV miniseries.
-[1] All the major networks followed suit with their own miniseries productions, including “The Pirates” and “Roots .”OK, it’s a stretch but here is where I try to connect this article and website design to a ’70s made-for-TV drama.
+Described by tv.com as “an epic television event of historic proportions,” it is said to have inspired fifteen years of dramatic (albeit cheesy) TV miniseries.
+[1] All the major networks followed suit with their own miniseries productions, including “The Pirates” and “Roots .”OK, it’s a stretch, but here is where I try to connect this article and website design to a ’70s made-for-TV drama.
 Check them out – the two sites look similar but differ dramatically in ways described later in this article.

-If this drama were to be played out in today’s Internet battleground, I believe that the disciplined and focused Rudy Jordache would have designed and maintained his website taking into account its usability and relevance to ensure that his products and services were visible in the online community.
-Undoubtedly, his “bad boy” brother would exercise poor judgment and lack the attention to detail and patience needed to give his website a fighting chance.
+Suppose this drama were to be played out in today’s Internet battleground.
+In that case, I believe that the disciplined and focused Rudy Jordache would have designed and maintained his website, considering its usability and relevance to ensure his products and services were visible in the online community.
+Undoubtedly, his “bad boy” brother would exercise poor judgment and lack the attention to detail and patience to give his website a fighting chance.
 Perhaps we’d learn of his ties to the Internet underworld of “spammers” whose short-term, overly-aggressive techniques might even get his website banned from the search engines.

-Note that this study is by no means intended to be a controlled scientific experiment.
+Note that this study is not intended to be a controlled scientific experiment.
 There are too many factors affecting website visibility that are beyond my control!
 I hope you find the contrasting techniques employed by these two sites interesting and educational.
 I hope that WITHseo.com outperforms WITHOUTseo.com, or the network could cancel the miniseries before Part 2 even airs!

 Project Description The site and its companion site are designed to demonstrate techniques that EBIZ Machine and other Internet marketing consultants use to improve website visibility.
-Both sites were designed in Macromedia Dreamweaver using the same templates and styles.
-Both sites were launched simultaneously (May 1st, 2007), and both are hosted on the same web server by EBIZ Machine.
+Both sites were created in Macromedia Dreamweaver using the same templates and styles.
+Both sites were launched simultaneously (May 1st, 2007) and hosted on the same web server by EBIZ Machine.

 The search engine optimization tips described below were used in Rudy’s Rich Website; in contrast, Tom’s website was developed, deployed, and ignored.
-Moreover, it actually employs a couple of development techniques that impede website usability and indexing by some search engines.
+Moreover, it employs several development techniques that impede website usability and indexing by some search engines.

 Project Premise The web page optimization applied should result in better search engine performance.
 In other words, I expect the Rich Website to outperform the Poor Website.
 Next, I will get more specific about the criteria I’ll rely upon to assess their respective performances.